↑Top / Menu / Search

 What is not commonly known is that in 1938 / 1939 when steps were being taken to relocate the Foundry (at Tan Lane) and create a new Showroom (at Central Station) it was decided to produce a publication to celebrate the impending opening of the New Foundry and Showrooms and quotes were invited for its production.

 Nancy R. Lovely was, at the time, engaged to Henry E. E. Holladay and she undertook the task of researching the history of the Company.
-It is all too easy to make light in the age of computers of this task – in those pre war days it was hours searching through parish records and libraries and old newspapers, equipped just with a notebook and pencil and no doubt lots of leg work as well!
+It is all too easy in the age of computers to make light of this task – in those pre war days it was hours searching through parish records and libraries and old newspapers, equipped just with a notebook and pencil and no doubt lots of leg work as well!
 Eventually, from her copious notes (some of which still exist, though practically forgotten, in the Devon Record Office.) a draft of the “History of Garton & King Limited” was typed in 1939 – unfortunately that is as far as it got.
 Eleven flimsy sheets of faded carbon copies were then filed away.

 One can only presume that, like the rest of the country, thoughts and fears were taken up with what was going on in Germany and in Europe.
 Probably there was no real celebration over the opening of the Foundry and the new Showroom on or about the 24th of July.